delfimpandiani/reading-synthetic-portraits/README.md

 This repository provides a reusable, theory-informed protocol for developing systematic analyses of representational power in synthetic portraits, and accompanies the book chapter:

-> Martinez Pandiani, D. S., Klein, E., Menebhi, D., & Voorzanger, L.
-> (2026). *Mapping the Latent Image: Analyzing Representational Power and Harm in Synthetic Portraits.*
-> In G. de Seta, A. Knuutila, & M. Pohjonen (Eds.), *Synthetic Situations: Ethnographic Methods for Post-Artificial Worlds*.
+> Martinez Pandiani, D. S., Klein, E., Menebhi, D., & Voorzanger, L. (2026). *Mapping the Latent Image: Analyzing Representational Power and Harm in Synthetic Portraits.* In G. de Seta, A. Knuutila, & M. Pohjonen (Eds.), *Synthetic Situations: Ethnographic Methods for Post-Artificial Worlds*.
 Routledge.
 Forthcoming.

-Synthetic portraits shape public visual culture through more than demographic visibility.
-They organise gaze, posture, gesture, composition, beautification, bodily exposure, atmosphere, cultural legibility, and other visual conditions through which people become recognisable, desirable, vulnerable, ordinary, threatening, or available for scrutiny.
+Synthetic portraits shape public visual culture not only through who appears in them, but through how people are made visible.
+Gaze, pose, gesture, framing, beautification, bodily exposure, atmosphere, and cultural legibility can render subjects desirable, vulnerable, ordinary, threatening, or open to scrutiny.

-Existing systematic evaluations of synthetic imagery often examine demographic presence and distribution.
-Critical visual scholarship offers accounts of style, affect, embodiment, visual hierarchy, and composition.
-This repository connects these approaches through a practical method for developing and using feature-based codebooks in relation to a specific synthetic situation.
+Systematic analyses of synthetic imagery often focus on demographic presence and distribution, while critical, theory-based visual scholarship examines style, affect, embodiment, composition, and visual hierarchy.
+This repository brings these approaches together through a practical protocol for developing and using feature-based codebooks within specific synthetic situations.

 ## The protocol